Furniture placement and decorating ideas for a small dining room with creative solutions. Part of the One Room Challenge.

 - Add fun details with textiles, plants, and accessories.
 Create a small space with big personality.
 I quickly DIYed a pillow from a vintage Japanese obi to sit on our banquette and covered thrifted chairs with a bold boho fabric.
 Plants, chinoiserie patterns, and a window treatment make this small dining area cozy and welcoming.
 I love mixing high end pieces with thrifted or inexpensive items.
 Try combining different styles or show off a collection of similar objects for an eye catching display.
 Even though they aren’t from the same place I placed all of my blue and white items together to make my color palette more intentional.

 Not to give away all of the goodies before the big One Room Challenge reveal but I hope these decorating tips show you how to decorate a small dining area that you can try quickly and easily.
-If you need some extra help in the decorating department, sign up for a free 5 day email decorating course, weekly updates, and freebies!
-I’ll give you the tools to learn how to decorate with inspiration, decorating and organizational tips and tricks, and related worksheets.

 Here’s a second look at the mood board for the dining room.
 You can see some of the pieces and to dos have made it into the space already!
 Funky Fibers Wall Stencil | Dillon Chandelier | Gray Love Seat | Thread Bare Fabric for MCM Chairs